- Students will learn how livestock and wildlife compete/co-exist.

 Kenyan population has increased by over 5 times since 1960, from 8 to 43 million in 2012.
 This has had a serious impact on the environment.

-- 3 sets of cards in 3 different colors; 1 set in one color says MORE; another set in another color says LESS; the third set in a third color with the following words: PEOPLE, RHINOS, HABITAT, GRASS, TREES, GOATS, DEFORESTATION, HOUSES, SOIL EROSION, MANYATTAS, POACHING, ROADS, ELEPHANTS, WATER.
+- 3 sets of cards in 3 different colors; 1 set in one color says MORE; another set in another color says LESS; the third set in a third color with the following words: PEOPLE, RHINOS, HABITAT, GRASS, TREES, LIVESTOCK, DEFORESTATION, EDUCATION, CONSERVATION, TOURISM, SOIL EROSION, MANYATTAS, POACHING, ROADS, ELEPHANTS, WATER.

 - A set of arrows